vincekd/comment-tags/README.md

 ## COMMENT-TAGS.el

-An emacs package to highlight and list comments tags such as 'TODO', 'FIXME', 'BUG', 'XXX', 'HACK', 'KLUDGE'.
+An emacs package to highlight and list comment tags such as 'TODO', 'FIXME', 'BUG', 'XXX', 'HACK', 'KLUDGE'.

 ## Customizations
 Ability to customize highlight colors and keywords list.